Wu-Chenyang/torch-magnus/README.md

 [![Tests](https://github.com/Wu-Chenyang/torch-magnus/actions/workflows/ci.yml/badge.svg)](https://github.com/Wu-Chenyang/torch-magnus/actions/workflows/ci.yml)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-`torch_magnus` is a specialized PyTorch-based library for the efficient **batch solving of homogeneous linear ordinary differential equations (ODEs)** of the form `dy/dt = A(t)y`.
+`torch-magnus` is a specialized PyTorch-based library for the efficient **batch solving of homogeneous linear ordinary differential equations (ODEs)** of the form `dy/dt = A(t)y`.
 It leverages Magnus-type integrators to provide high-precision, differentiable, and GPU-accelerated solutions.

 This library is particularly well-suited for problems in quantum mechanics, control theory, and other areas of physics and engineering where such ODEs are common.